 Chesapeake Shakespeare Company In-The-Ruins is a family-friendly theater experience in Howard County’s Patapsco Female Institute Historic Park.
 We believe in instilling the love of Shakespeare and live theatre early in life.
 It’s our mission to make it fun.

 Children’s tickets are FREE: Two children (ages 18 and under) may accompany each paying adult.
 Advance reservations are recommended to ensure seats for everybody, as these events often sell out.
-Support for the Free Shakespeare For Kids Program has been provided by M&T Bank, BGE, Community Foundation of Howard County, Allegis Group, and The Baltimore Sun Media Group.
-Click here to purchase tickets, call the box office at 410-244-8570 or send an email to email@example.com.
+Support for the Free Shakespeare For Kids Program has been provided by M&T Bank, BGE, and Community Foundation of Howard County.
+Click here to purchase tickets, call the box office at 410-244-8570 or send an email to firstname.lastname@example.org.

-Dreaming of summer: In 2016, our Free Shakespeare for Kids production will be The Three Musketeers.
+Dreaming of summer: In 2017, our Free Shakespeare for Kids production will be The Tempest.
 Performances are scheduled Thursday through Saturday nights; gates will open 6:30pm (for picnicking!), and the performance will start at 8pm.
 SUNDAY is always Family Fun Day, with pre-show activities for the children; gates open 4:30pm, performance starts at 6pm.
 Location: Patapsco Female Institute Historic Park, 3691 Sarah’s Lane, Ellicott City, MD 21043.
 For directions, parking details, etc., click here to read FAQs.